Home » Kitchen » Dog Treats Recipes » 3 Ingredient Dog Treats Recipe

 3 Simple Ingredients

-You’ll notice that this recipe calls for 3 simple ingredients: oats, peanut butter, and soft fruit or vegetables.
-I used some apples that were a little wrinkly and quickly cooked them in the microwave to make a quick applesauce.
-I didn’t peel the apples but did remove the cores and seeds.
+You’ll notice that this recipe calls for three simple ingredients: oats, peanut butter, and soft fruit or vegetables.
+I used some wrinkly apples and quickly cooked them in the microwave to make applesauce.
+I didn’t peel the apples but removed the cores and seeds.
+Apple seeds actually contain small amounts of cyanide!

 But as I noted above, you could easily substitute any soft fruit or vegetable except avocado, onions, wild mushrooms, garlic, grapes, and raisins, which are harmful to dogs.
 Flora loves the peanut butter banana version of these dog treats.